-From Ancient Rome to the Renaissance, the boot at the bottom of Europe has had a vast influence on European art, culture and politics that continues to be felt.
+From Ancient Rome to the Renaissance, 'the boot' at the bottom of Europe has had a vast influence on European art, culture and politics that continues to resonate.

-Offering residents an attractive lifestyle with an emphasis on family, scenic beauty and world-famous food and wine, expats moving to Italy will be seduced by the country and its passion for la dolce vita, the sweet life.
+Offering residents an attractive lifestyle with an emphasis on family, scenic beauty and world-famous food and wine, Italy lures expats with its passion for la dolce vita, the sweet life.

 Italians are fiercely proud of their country and show strong regional alliances.
 Italy is also a nation with deep Roman Catholic roots that are entrenched in everyday culture and customs.
 This is most obvious in the central role that the traditional family has in Italian society.

-That said, an expat's experience in Italy can vary markedly depending on the location of their assignment.
+That said, an expat's experience in Italy can vary markedly depending on their location.
 Those living in cities in the north of the country such as Milan and Turin will find that things are fairly fast-paced with business being a priority.
-The further south one moves, the lifestyle becomes more relaxed and typically Mediterranean, with locals taking longer lunch breaks and enjoying the passegiata, a much-loved evening ritual where couples and friends enjoy a gentle stroll through the main streets and piazzas.
+The further south one moves, the lifestyle becomes more relaxed and typically Mediterranean, with locals taking longer lunch breaks and enjoying the passegiata.
 Regardless of regional differences, one thing new arrivals are sure to find is that just about every occasion in Italy is a reason to celebrate with good food, wine and family and friends.

 The focus on family also extends into business in Italy.
-A large proportion of Italian businesses are family-owned, from major corporations to the smaller enterprises that make up much of the local economy.
-Businesses with other forms of ownership still often follow a strict system of hierarchy where age and seniority are respected.
+A substantial portion of Italian businesses are family-owned, from major corporations to the smaller enterprises that make up much of the local economy.
 Italy's main industries include tourism, fashion, agriculture and manufacturing.
 Many expats working in Italy take up jobs in tourism, there are also are a number of expats employed in the finance and media industries.